The St. Clair Tunnel

 The City of Sarnia

-On the north side of St. Andrew Street west of Vidal Street South
+On the north side of St. Andrew Street

 Plaque Text

 The first international submarine railway tunnel in North America was built here, 1889-9, by the Grand Trunk Railway Company of Canada.
 It connects Sarnia with Port Huron, Michigan.
 To compete with U.S. railways for the lucrative Chicago and mid-western freight and passenger traffic, the Grand Trunk required uninterrupted access to these areas.
 A ferry service across the St. Clair was considered unsatisfactory and a bridge impracticable.
-The tunnel and its approaches, over 3 km long and including 1837 metres of iron tube, were built under the direction of Joseph Hobson.
+The tunnel and its approaches, over 3 km long and including 1837 m of iron tube, were built under the direction of Joseph Hobson.
 Electrification of the line through the tunnel was completed in 1908 and remained until the introduction of diesel trains.

-Here's More
+More

 Information

-Here's More
+More

 Railways

-Here are the comments for this page.
+Here are the visitors' comments for this page.

 (none yet)

-Write a comment for this page.
+Here's where you can write a comment for this page.

 Note: Comments are moderated.
-Yours will appear on this page within 24 hours (usually much sooner).
+Yours will appear on this page within 24 hours